-- Angels Landing, which requires a reservation, is a dramatic 5.4 miles long round-trip hike.
-Due to extreme drops and steepness, gaining 1,488 feet, Angels Landing takes several hours to complete.
+- Angels Landing, which requires a reservation, is a dramatic 5.4-mile (8.7 km) round-trip hike.
+Due to extreme drops and steepness, gaining 1,488 feet (454 m), it takes several hours to complete.

 - How about a hike along Virgin River instead of in it?
 The flat Riverside Walk is perfect if you prefer a casual stroll.
 At its turnaround point, the Narrows begins.
 Tip your feet in the water or head straight back.

 Hike it: It’s less than 3 hours by car from Las Vegas to Zion’s entrance.
 Stay with top amenities in Springdale, with the national park adventure right across Virgin River.

 12. Descend into the endless Mammoth Cave

 Kentucky // For underground experiences, it doesn’t get bigger than Mammoth Cave.
 Under the rolling hills of Kentucky, Mammoth Cave is the longest cave system in the entire world.

 So far more than 400 miles (644 km) of passageways have been explored.
 Where Mammoth Cave really ends, no one knows.

 Basic Mammoth Cave tours are appreciated by beginners.
 An hour underground on the Frozen Niagara Tour reveals some of Mammoth Cave’s main features, including stalagmites.